oweb36/mws-docs/Characters/Air Conditioners/AngelSaph.md

 ### [GiSY](GiSY.md)
 She's the one to bring AngelSaph's mood up.
 GiSY is very optimistic and would cheer AngelSaph up when times are tough, to always look on the bright side of life.

 AngelSaph is also there when GiSY is isolated due to being emotionally damaged by others, especially by [that one nasty sociopathic person who bullies him and her](VXU.md#DeltaCXG).
 He helps her heal and recover too you know that?
+AngelSaph is aware of DeltaCXG bullying GiSY.

 ### [Wheamy](Wheamy.md)
 Wheamy protects AngelSaph not only because of his young age, but also due to his emotional and physical vulnerability.